Carrícola, Spain: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be careful to get the correct kind.
-The majority of adapters that you can buy are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Be careful to choose the necessary kind.
+The majority of adapters available online are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most places.

 February